All Episodes

 To jail.

-And let the law take this course.
+And let the law take its course.

 Clean, clean.

-And instead of him throwing shade, what he should have been doing is shedding on the fact that black unemployment up under this president is extremely low.
+And instead of him throwing shade, what he should have been doing is shedding light on the fact that black unemployment up under this president is extremely low.

 Black home ownership is high.